What Is a Conversion Cart for Moving Mulch?

 The goal is not just to tow something.

-That is why instant release matters.
+That is why instant release matters in a Connect and Release Wheelbarrow System.

 With The W.I.T.C.H.™, the mower or compatible machine can move the wheelbarrow over the long run.